Hank Pym: Marvel Apes

-An alternate universe gorilla variant of Hank Pym from Earth-8101, known as Gro-Rilla, appears in Marvel Apes.
+An alternate universe gorilla version of Hank Pym from Earth-8101, known as Gro-Rilla, appears in Marvel Apes.

 Marvel Zombies

-A zombified alternate universe variant of Hank Pym from Earth-2149 appears in Marvel Zombies.
+A zombified alternate universe version of Hank Pym from Earth-2149 appears in Marvel Zombies.

 MC2

 The MC2 imprint title A-Next, set in a futuristic alternate universe, features Hank Pym and Janet Pym's twin children (Hope Pym and Henry Pym Jr.), who have turned into the supervillains Red Queen and Big Man respectively.

 Old Man Logan

 In the post-apocalyptic Old Man Logan storyline, which takes place on Earth-807128, Hank Pym (as Giant-Man) is killed by the Red Skull's army of villains.
 Decades later, a settlement called "Pym Falls" is built around his corpse.
 In addition, his Ant-Man helmet is shown in the possession of a young boy named Dwight, who uses it to command an army of ants to enforce the payment of tolls across a bridge.